collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 After you run the code locally, if you decide a change needs to be made, there are a few options
 * As the contributor to make a change to the pull request
 * Push additional commits yourself to the pull request branch
+* You can make the change locally, merge the branch with the branch it is intended to be merged with locally, and push to the branch on GitHub

 <!--
-* merge the pull request branch locally via command with the branch it is intended to change, and push to live branch on GitHub

 https://help.github.com/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork
-* you make change, merge with intended branch and push to origin (follow instructions, live branch/deployed?)
+* push to origin (follow instructions, live branch/deployed?)

-- General process for making a local change, committing, merging with branch and pushing back to GitHub

 An example would be if the code for a website has been updated and submitted as a pull request.
-You can fetch the pull request branch to your computer, checkout the branch.
+You can fetch the pull request branch to your computer.
 Checkout a pull request locally

 Flow chart of possibilities: